mtitze/njet/docs/source/extras.rst

 In case one has a periodic system, where the chain is traversed again and again, one might be interested in the derivatives along the chain for every possible cycle.
 A cycle of start index :math:`k` is hereby understood as the chain of :math:`N` functions :math:`f_{k - 1} \circ ... \circ f_1 \circ f_N \circ f_{N - 1} \circ ... \circ f_k`.
 Such a calculation would have to be done for every :math:`k`, but it can also be performed in parallel using jets carrying NumPy entries.
 For this purpose there exist a dedicated routine: ``.cycle``.
 This routine is called with the same input parameters as the ordinary ``cderive`` function.
-Going back to our example this would read:
+Returning to our example this would read:

 .. code-block:: python